tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java.md

  [This video](https://www.youtube.com/watch?v=K1iu1kXkVoA) by John explain generic good!

-Generic means **generic classes**.
+Generic means `generic classes`.
 Using Generics, it is possible to create classes that work with different data types (generic classes).
 An entity such as class, interface, or method that operates on a parameterized type is a **generic entity**.
-Generic còn gọi là parameterized types.
+Generic còn gọi là `parameterized types`.

+A type variable can be any non-primitive type you specify: any class type, any interface type, any array type, or even another type variable.
 Khi pass vô generics phải là reference type or wrapper classes like `Interger` không được pass primitive type (`int`).

 `<T>` shorts for `<Type>`

 Generic thường gặp trong `ArrayList<>`

+ A generic class is defined with the following format:

+`class name<T1, T2, ..., Tn> { /* ... */ }`

 Generic sẽ khiến code **type-safe** (giống như null-safe).
 Mình biết chắc là trong ArrayList chỉ có một loại duy nhất, không có những thứ khác có thể potentially cause error or exceptions.
-[This video](https://www.youtube.com/watch?v=K1iu1kXkVoA) explain it at around 8:50

 You can narrow down the `<T>` that user can pass into your generics by using `<T extends ClassName>`.
 This is known as **bounded generic**.
 NOTE: Nếu implement interface vẫn dùng `extends` chứ không dùng `implements` nha.